Lekan-E/Analysis-for-a-Bike-Sharing-Company-to-Boost-Member-Conversion/README.md

 In order to utilise as much possible data, we need to perform the following:
 * Get total number of rides from each station
 * Extract the daily peak period (Morning, Afternoon, Night) from the ride start time.

+## Model Selection and Training
+A range of algorithmns were selected from the scikit-learn library, including K-Means Nearest Neighbour and DBSCAN.

 ## Methodology
 ### Python Libraries